R. James deRoux: Early life

 deRoux was born on 17 March 1930 in Mandeville, Manchester, the only son and second child of Robert Redvers deRoux, a hardware merchant, and Marie Lucille.
 The deRoux family came to Jamaica as a part of the wave of French refugees fleeing the Haitian Revolution and settled on the island as merchants, clerks, and planters.
-He was a descendant of the Lindo family, an eminent Sephardic Jewish family, through his father who was a great-grandson of fellow Custos Alexander Joseph Lindo.
+He was a descendant of the Lindo family, an eminent Sephardic Jewish family, through his father, a great-grandson of fellow Custos Alexander Joseph Lindo.

 He attended Cave Valley Elementary School and Jamaica College, where he was schoolmates with Michael Manley, and excelled in football and diving.

 Career

-A prominent businessman, deRoux inherited his family's hardware business Stork's deRoux & Son Ltd., and was the Managing Director until his retirement.
+A prominent businessman, deRoux inherited his family's hardware business Stork's deRoux & Son Ltd., and was the managing director until his retirement.
 In 1962 he was named as one of the inaugural Justices of the Peace for the newly independent Jamaica.

 In 1964 he founded and was President of the May Pen Business Association which was the forerunner of the Clarendon Chamber of Commerce, of which he served as first Vice President from 1968 to 1975.

 An active community member, he served as Vice Chairman of the May Pen Secondary School, Member of the Board of Management of Glenmuir High School, Director for the Hardware Merchants Association, Honorary President of the Clarendon Cultural Development Committee, President of the Clarendon Level Scouts Association and Chairman of Vere Free Schools Trust.